 - Encourage compliance to call the Commission, visit the Commission’s office, and/or go to the Commission’s website for information to comply with campaign finance laws and rules.
 The Commission handles numerous phone calls, walk-ins, and inquiries daily.
 There are computers located in our office for committees to file their reports and to seek our assistance.

 GOAL – INCREASE AND STABILIZE CSC’S INSTITUTIONAL CAPACITY TO CARRY OUT ITS MISSION.

-In consideration of the HECF’s declining balance, the Commission must develop strategies to address the depletion of its funds.
+In consideration of the HECF’s declining balance, the Commission must continue to develop strategies to address the depletion of its funds.

 Hawaii Election Campaign Fund.
 It is essential that the Commission monitor its revenue as well as consider future strategies and options to sustain operations and programs.

 Amendments to HAR.
 Revisions and updates to our Hawaii Administrative Rules continue to be pursued.